cockroachdb/docs/README.md

 ## Write Docs

 Want to contribute to the docs?
-See [CONTRIBUTING](CONTRIBUTING.md) for details about setting yourself up and getting started.
+See [CONTRIBUTING](CONTRIBUTING.md) for details about setting yourself up and getting started. hello

 ## Resources